ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 This new type aims to incorporate in the same structure:

 - The accounts with and without scripts by selecting either `hdkey` or `output-descriptor`.
 When a `hdkey` is embedded inside `detailed-account`, the optional `coin-info` in `hdkey` should **not** be defined since `detailed-account` is used in combination with `coin-identity` used already as asset identifier.
 - An optional list of tokens to synchronize them at the same time of the associated account.
-A token identifier is defined as a string or tagged with #6.263 to specify a [[hexString]](https://github.com/toravir/CBOR-Tag-Specs/blob/master/hexString.md).
+A token identifier is defined either as a string or as bytes.

 The following specification of `detailed-account` is written in CDDL.
 When used embedded in another CBOR structure, this structure should be tagged #6.41402.